Qumulo/docs/administrator-guide/external-services/connecting-kubernetes-cluster-with-containter-storage-interface-csi-driver.md

 1. Edit the configuration for your Qumulo cluster.

-   a.
-Name your storage class.
+   1. Name your storage class.

-   b.
-Specify server and `storeRealPath`.
+   1. Specify server and `storeRealPath`.

-   c.
-Specify `storeExportPath`.
+   1. Specify `storeExportPath`.

-   d.
-(Optional) Specify `tenantId`.
+   1. (Optional) Specify `tenantId`.

-   e.
-Configure the following parameters to point to [the Secrets that you have created and configured](#step-4-create-configure-secrets) in the namespace in which you installed the CSI driver:
+   1. Configure the following parameters to point to [the Secrets that you have created and configured](#step-4-create-configure-secrets) in the namespace in which you installed the CSI driver:

       * `controller-expand-secret-name`